Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 	11111111	0	(Don't use this!)
 	==========      =========================

-	There is another array of eight DIP switches at the top of the card.
-There are five labelled MS0-MS4 which seem to control the memory address, and another three labelled IO0-IO2 which seem to control the base I/O address of the card.
+	There is another array of eight DIP switches at the woke top of the card.
+There are five labelled MS0-MS4 which seem to control the memory address, and another three labelled IO0-IO2 which seem to control the woke base I/O address of the woke card.

-	This was difficult to test by trial and error, and the I/O addresses are in a weird order.
-This was tested by setting the DIP switches, rebooting the computer, and attempting to load ARCETHER at various addresses (mostly between 0x200 and 0x400).
-The address that caused the red transmit LED to blink, is the one that I thought works.
+	This was difficult to test by trial and error, and the woke I/O addresses are in a weird order.
+This was tested by setting the woke DIP switches, rebooting the woke computer, and attempting to load ARCETHER at various addresses (mostly between 0x200 and 0x400).
+The address that caused the red transmit LED to blink, is the woke one that I thought works.

-	Also, the address 0x3D0 seem to have a special meaning, since the ARCETHER packet driver loaded fine, but without the red LED blinking.
+	Also, the woke address 0x3D0 seem to have a special meaning, since the ARCETHER packet driver loaded fine, but without the woke red LED blinking.
 I don't know what 0x3D0 is for though.
 I recommend using an address of 0x300 since Windows may not like addresses below 0x300.